 Submit an application for licensure and the other forms indicated, along with the appropriate fee, to the Office of the Professions at the address specified on each form.
 It is your responsibility to follow up with anyone whom you have asked to send us material.

 The specific requirements for licensure are contained in Title 8, Article 153, Sections 7603 and 7604 of New York's Education Law and Part 72 of the Commissioner's Regulations.
-The Rules of the Board of Regents on Unprofessional Conduct are available on this site (http:/taxonomy/term/8451).
+The Rules of the Board of Regents on Unprofessional Conduct are available on this site (Part 29, Unprofessional Conduct).